openhab/openhab-android/docs/USAGE.md

 The option to set a "Remote URL" allows the app to be used when you are away from home.
 There are a number of strategies available to provide [secure remote access]({{base}}/installation/security.html) to your openHAB server.

-## Help and technical details
+## Help and Technical Details

-Please refer to the [openhab/android project on GitHub](https://github.com/openhab/openhab.android) for more details.
+Please refer to the [openhab.android project on GitHub](https://github.com/openhab/openhab.android) for more details.

 ## Trademark Disclaimer

-Product names, logos, brands and other trademarks referred to within the openHAB website are the property of their respective trademark holders.
-These trademark holders are not affiliated with openHAB or our website.
-They do not sponsor or endorse our materials.

 Google Play and the Google Play logo are trademarks of Google Inc.